 Anesthesia has unquestionably revolutionized medicine.
 Surgeries performed in modern hospitals today would not have been possible just a century ago.
 The ability to gently and safely render a patient unconscious and unaware of pain is something doctors in past generations could only dream of.
 Generally, anesthesia is very safe.
 In one study, researchers reported 2,211 deaths within a 6-year period, which translates to 8.2 anesthesia-related deaths per million people.

 While anesthesia is usually safe, when things go badly, they tend to go very badly.
 Although the odds of a fatal anesthesia error are quite low, deaths still happen.
 In some non-fatal cases, a patient is injured so badly, he or she suffers severe brain damage or other serious health complications.
 These cases don’t get recorded as deaths but they can be just as devastating, as the patient may be unable to function in any capacity.
-When this happens, call a Washington, D.C. anesthesia error lawyer.
+When this happens, call a Nationwide anesthesia error law firm.

 In any surgery, the anesthesiologist or nurse anesthetist has the responsibility to monitor the patient’s vitals, breathing function, and pain responses throughout the procedure.
 Anesthesiologists and nurse anesthetists are also responsible for administering the powerful drugs that make a patient unable to perceive pain.
 Anesthesia ranges from twilight sleep, which is very mild, to general anesthesia, which is a complete loss of consciousness.